PHYSIOTHERAPY

 Pelvic Health Physiotherapy

 Pelvic Health Physiotherapy is the assessment and treatment of conditions that affect the pelvis and pelvic floor muscles.
-Evidence supports Pelvic Health Physiotherapy as the first-line defense against incontinence and pelvic pain in Women and Men.
+Evidence supports Pelvic Health Physiotherapy as the first-line defense against incontinence, pelvic organ prolapse and pelvic pain for all adults.

 The pelvic floor muscles work together silently to support the pelvic organs and facilitate bowel, bladder, and sexual function.
 When there is a disturbance in these muscles, pain and dysfunction can occur.